IBM-EPBL/IBM-Project-1511-1658393002/README.md

 complaint with a description of the problem they are facing.
 Each user will be assigned with an agent.
 They can view the status of their complaint.

+#PROBLEM STATEMENT

+  Customer care is a way of dealing with customers when they interact with your brand, products, or services.
+This Application has been developed to help the customer in processing their complaints.
+  The customers can raise the ticket with a detailed description of the issue.
+An Agent will be assigned to the Customer to solve the problem.
+Whenever the agent is assigned to the customer, they will be notified with an email alert.
+Customers can view the status of the ticket till the service is provided.
+  Customer can register for an account.
+After the login, they can create a complaint with a description of the problem they are facing.
+Each user will be assigned an agent.
+They can view the status of their complaint.
+The main roles and responsibilities of the admin is to take care of the whole process.